Meet Maddy

 Hi, I’m Maddy King

-And I believe that some of the most important healing comes from being in relationship with others, and the therapeutic relationship is no different.
+I believe that some of the most important healing comes from being in relationship with others, and the therapeutic relationship is no different.
 The therapeutic relationship can create the fertile ground needed to explore one’s past, present and future with compassion and non-judgement.

 I view each individual as already possessing the inner wisdom needed to lead a fulfilling and meaningful life.
 Often, this wisdom can be overshadowed by past experiences and stories that prevent us from fully trusting ourselves.
 It is my role as therapist to help my clients identify and unravel these stories by creating a safe, authentic and caring environment for self-exploration.